Fiona-T/world-happiness-data/README.md

 - Option for user to go back and select another option from min, max, median, average, or all options (e.g. they chose max first time, can go back and chose min or all, etc.)
 - Option for user to choose a different country, or to exit programme when they have viewed their data
 - There are five countries in the dataset that only have a score recorded for one year.
 If the user chooses these countries, show the score and year along with a note confirming this is the only year available, and the option to choose a different country/exit
-- Exception handling for the user input to the numbered options choice inputs
+- Exception handling for the user inputs when selecting an option from the list of numbered options
 - Exit message confirming to user that they are exiting the application, and how to re-run the application

 ### Future Features